ELECTRIC OPS

 Systematic Restoration

 Restoration prioritised by the trunk-to-lateral principle: restore backbone feeders first to maximise customers restored per crew-hour.
 Critical facilities (hospitals, water treatment, emergency services) receive priority dispatch.
 AI-optimised crew routing considers real-time traffic, road closures, and damage accessibility.
-Restoration estimates refined continuously as damage assessment data flows in , accuracy within 2 hours of actual restoration for 85% of outage events.
+ETRs refined continuously as damage assessment data flows in , accuracy within 2 hours of actual restoration for 85% of outage events.

 Post-restoration